-5.1 Institutional closure due to lack of financial viability
+6.1 Institutional closure due to lack of financial viability

-- 5.1.1 We have evaluated this as: very high impact, low likelihood. - 5.1.2 As a privately funded higher education provider, our income is largely based on tuition fee income.
+- We have evaluated this as: very high impact, low likelihood. - As a privately funded higher education provider, our income is largely based on tuition fee income.
 If we had serious financial viability problems, the OfS could withdraw our status as a registered provider or restrict our ability to enrol new students.
-The impact of this would be significant for our students and would negatively impact our ability to sponsor non-UK students for Student Visa licences. - 5.1.3 To reduce the impact if we had to close because of a lack of financial viability, we would work closely with the OfS to put in place arrangements so that our students could complete their studies, where the teach-out of part or a full year of study was possible, or transfer to another provider with an exit award and/or certification of academic credit for studies already successfully completed. - 5.1.4 To reduce the likelihood of closure because of a lack of financial viability, we joined the Galileo Global Education Group which invested sufficient resources and helped us establish a robust business plan.
+The impact of this would be significant for our students and would negatively impact our ability to sponsor non-UK students for student visas. - To reduce the impact if we had to close because of a lack of financial viability, we would work closely with the OfS to put in place arrangements so that our students could complete their studies, where the teach-out of part or a full year of study was possible, or transfer to another provider with an exit award and/or certification of academic credit for studies already successfully completed. - To reduce the likelihood of closure because of a lack of financial viability, we joined the Galileo Global Education group which invested sufficient resources and helped us establish a robust business plan.
 This business plan ensures our financial sustainability in the event of a critical loss of tuition fee income.

-5.2 Building or campus closure due to external events
+6.2 Building or campus closure due to external events

-- 5.2.1 We have evaluated this as: medium impact, medium likelihood. - 5.2.2 Like most higher education providers, we had to quickly move to online teaching, learning, and assessment during the global COVID-19 pandemic.
-Post-pandemic we have moved back to on-campus teaching and learning. - 5.2.3 To reduce the impact of closure of our campus or any building, we have retained our online infrastructure and digital capabilities such that, if our campus or any of our buildings were unavailable, we would be able to move fully online again. - 5.2.4 To reduce the likelihood of closure of our campus or any building, we have a Major Incident Management Plan and Team as well as business continuity plans in place that focus on other risks, such as failure of IT systems, fire or other incidents.
-We also have clear Health & Safety policies and practices in place, as well as policies on acceptable data and IT usage.
+- We have evaluated this as: medium impact, medium likelihood. - Territorial lockdowns due to global health epidemics saw the whole higher education sector move swiftly to online teaching and learning.
+Although we are an on--campus delivery provider, we have the capability to move to online teaching where access to campus is not possible for any length of time. - To reduce the impact of closure of our campus or any building, we have retained our online infrastructure and digital capabilities such that, if our campus or any of our buildings were unavailable, we would be able to move fully online again. - To reduce the likelihood of closure of our campus or any building, we have a Major Incident Management Plan and Group as well as business continuity plans in place that focus on other risks, such as failure of IT systems, fire or other incidents.
+We also have clear Health and Safety policies and practices in place, as well as policies on acceptable data and IT usage.